craigsapp/humlib/README.md

 ```bash
 make
 ```
-This should create the file `lib/libminhumdrum.a` that can be used to link to other program code.
+This should create the file `lib/libminhumdrum.a`, which can be used to link to other program code.

 For testing purposes, another form of the library can be compiled from the individual source files for each class: